observatorium/up/README.md

 The client writes the specified metric at the chosen interval.
 The value of the metric will always be the current timestamp in milliseconds.

+It can also read the value back and compare it against the current time.
+If the duration is greater than 0s, it will evaluate number of errors and success in the given duration against a percentage threshold and exit with zero or non-zero.

 [![Build Status](https://cloud.drone.io/api/badges/observatorium/up/status.svg)](https://cloud.drone.io/observatorium/up)

 ## Getting Started